mathisgauthey/odoo-dev-env-containers/README.md

 1. Stop the containers : `docker-compose down`
 2. Remove the containers : `docker-compose rm`
 3. Remove the volumes : `docker volume rm VOLUME_NAMES`

+We also use a network to link the Odoo and the database containers.

 ## Some Notes on the Odoo and Database Configuration